 We need you!
 We research and report on fatherhood across Africa.
 If you are working on parenting and fatherhood in any way, e.g parenting, support groups, work with fathers, research, policy and advocacy let us know!
 Join us!

-Get up, get up do something!
+Get up, do something!
 Help fathers-to-be learn tangible skills: how to change, wash, dress and hold their babies, as well as intangible ones that give men the confidence to be involved in caregiving and childrearing at home.

 They are less prone to depression.
 They have better social skills.
 And they are more likely to become good parents themselves.
 Responsible fathering means establishing paternity, being present in the child’s life (even if divorced or unmarried), sharing economic support, and being personally involved in the child’s life in collaboration with the mother.